GRP-777/Google_Cloud_Platform-BigQuery-LookerStudio-ETL-Analysis_Viz/README.md

 ![image](https://github.com/user-attachments/assets/9f421901-2d8b-427f-afe7-a9ec1a2ca749)

 - *Data Connection*: The BigQuery table is connected to Looker Studio.
 Google Cloud Platform offers an interconnected environment, so this connection was easily performed.
-- *Viz explanation*: Simple charts (e.g., bar charts, scorecards) are used to compare investment and performance, making the results easy to understand.
+- *Viz explanation*: Simple charts (bar charts and scorecards) are used to compare investment and performance, making the results easy to understand.

 ## Results